TDG-Platform/docs/DG_DSM_MVP_ver1.md

  - The orthorectified image must be a tif file.
  - Full stereo pairs (approx. 30,000 x 50,000 pixels) take about 14-18 hours to run ~ 12 hours satellite_stereo_pipeline; ~4 hours dsm_sweep.
 The satellite_stereo_pipeline runs on a `raid` instannce.
+-These Processors can also be applied to cross-track stereo pairs, however, this application of the Tasks has not been heavily tested.
+It should only be applied when in-track stereo pairs are not available.

 #### CONTACT US